dvisotsky/Collie/README.md

 Welcome to Collie, a web application designed to streamline classroom management for educators and enhance the learning experience for students.

+# Background Info
+You will need a decent grasp of HTML, CSS, and JavaScript to be able to contribute to this project.
+If you're ever confused or don't know something, you're one of us.
+Welcome.

+For Collie, both backend and frontend are written in JavaScript.
+- [Express.js](https://expressjs.com/) is our framework for the backend.
+- The frontend is vanilla js (no framework or library), but we use [Vite](https://vite.dev/) to help with development servers and building the frontend.

 # Getting started
-You'll need the following software to get a local server running:
+You'll need the following software to get a local development server running:
+[Installing npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is the first step.

 Backend:
-- python
-- pip
+- node.js
-- django
+- npm

 Frontend:
 - node.js